Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 Having shown that the system supports different configurations depending on the fermion-impurity interaction $\UfI$, we can now further characterize the system by examining how the fermions and impurity correlate.
 We focus on two-body correlations of the form

 This corresponds to the fermion-impurity double occupation, which indicates how probable it is for the impurity and fermions to occupy the same site $i$.
 We show the double occupations $\CfI$ in Fig.~\ref{sec:1o4;sub:correlators;fig:C}(a).
-Additionally, the transitions in the average occupation Eq.~(\ref{sec:1o4;sub:x;eq:sitemaxI}) are indicated by the vertical lines.
+Additionally, the changes in the average occupation Eq.~(\ref{sec:1o4;sub:x;eq:sitemaxI}) are indicated by the vertical lines.

 In the figure, the dotted purple line shows $\CfI$ summed across all sites in the lattice (total double occupation).
 A vanishing $\CfI$ for all sites means that the impurity and fermion never occupy the same sites.
 Therefore, we have that $\sum_{i=1}^M\CfI(i)=0$ for pPS.
 We observe in Fig.~\ref{sec:1o4;sub:correlators;fig:C}(a) that, indeed, this total $\CfI$ vanishes in the previously identified pPS regime.
 This confirms that such a regime corresponds to a phase separation between the fermions and the impurity.
-Furthermore, the figure shows that the total $\CfI$ is also small in the FR regime, suggesting that this regime starts showing phase-separated features.
-Nevertheless, we note that $\CfI$ shows a smooth decrease for increasing $\UfI>0$ instead of a sharp transition.
-Therefore, a precise transition point to a phase-separated configuration cannot be located.
+Furthermore, the figure shows that the total $\CfI$ is also small in the FR regime, showing that this regime starts showing phase-separated features, as previously mentioned.
+Importantly, we note that $\CfI$ shows a smooth decrease for increasing $\UfI>0$, and thus, there is no precise transition point to a phase-separated configuration.

 On the other hand, we observe that the total $\CfI$ increases for decreasing $\UfI$, which is expected for attractive interactions where the double occupation becomes more favorable.
 In particular, we observe that the total double occupation reaches its maximum value of $\sum_{i=1}^M\CfI(i)=2$ for strong attraction.
 This maximum value indicates that the impurity always shares sites with both a spin-$\uparrow$ and a spin-$\downarrow$ fermion, akin to a trimer bound state.
 The figure shows that the total $\CfI$ converges to this value within the sA (hPS) regime, even though it also approximately reaches this value in the FA one.